-Under the Family and Medical Leave Act, you can generally require that employees use their accrued paid vacation, sick or family leave to cover some or all of their FMLA leave period.
+Under the Family and Medical Leave Act, you can generally require that employees use their accrued paid vacation, sick, or family leave to cover some or all of their FMLA leave period.
 Even if you do not mandate this substitution, the FMLA generally permits employees to make the election on their own.
-However, there are some conditions and exceptions to consider.

 FMLA Notice of Eligibility and Rights & Responsibilities

 When employees request FMLA leave, you must tell them — via the Notice of Eligibility and Rights & Responsibilities — whether they are eligible or ineligible for the time off.
-If they are eligible and will be required to use their paid vacation, sick or family leave, you must state this in the notice.
+If they are eligible and will be required to use their paid vacation, sick, or family leave, you must state this in the notice.

-Applying paid time off to FMLA leave
+Applying Paid Time Off to FMLA leave

-Regardless of whether you require that the employee use PTO while on FMLA leave or whether the employee makes that choice, he or she should receive his or her paid leave based on your paid leave policy.
+Regardless of whether you require that the employee uses PTO while on FMLA leave or whether the employee makes that choice, they should receive their paid leave based on your paid leave policy.

-Exceptions to the rule
+Exceptions to the Rule